webgme/webgme-engine/config/README.md

 ##### mailer
 - `config.mailer.enable = false`
  - Switch to turn on the mail sending services of WebGME.
+To see what this service can do, please check the [mailer readme](https://github.com/webgme/webgme-engine/blob/master/src/server/middleware/mailer/README.md).
 - `config.mailer.service = ''`
  - Allows for shorthand configuraiton of SMTP servers for known services like gmail.
 For furhter details on what can be configured, please check [nodemailer](https://nodemailer.com/about/).
 - `config.mailer.host = ''`